IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 # Data Structures

-Once we start working with many pieces of data at once, it will be convenient for us to store data in structures like arrays or dictionaries (rather than just relying on variables).
+Once we start working with many pieces of data at once, it will be convenient for us to store data in structures like arrays or dictionaries rather than just relying on variables.

-The types of data structures that we are going to cover here are:
+The types of data structures covered in this section are:
 * Tuples
 * Dictionaries
 * Arrays

 ## Tuples

-We can create a tuple by enclosing an ordered collection of elements in ( ).
-For example, we can create a tuple called animals including three elements, namely "dogs", "cats" and "penguins".
+You can create a tuple by enclosing an ordered collection of elements in ( ).
+In this example, we create a tuple called *animals* including three elements, namely "dogs", "cats" and "penguins".
 ```python
 animals = ("dogs", "cats", "penguins")
 ```